Grants and financial assistance:

-Through the Illinois Entrepreneurship Network (IEN), DCEO is providing a formalized structure for coordinated services to small businesses and entrepreneurs throughout the state.
+Through the Illinois Entrepreneurship Network (IEN), DCEO is providing, for the first time, a formalized structure for coordinated services to small businesses and entrepreneurs throughout the state.
 The IEN represents a comprehensive network of resources designed to strengthen the state's capacity to develop small businesses into market successes and help entrepreneurship act as a more dynamic engine of growth.
-IEN partners include: Entrepreneurship Centers, Small Business Development Centers, Procurement Technical Assistance Centers, International Trade Centers, and Manufacturing Extension Centers.
+IEN partners include: Entrepreneurship Centers, Small Business Development Centers, Procurement Technical Assistance Centers, International Trade Centers, NAFTA Opportunity Centers, Manufacturing Extension Centers, and Illinois Technology Enterprise Centers.

 As part of the IEN, Entrepreneurship Centers provide up to $5,000 matching challenge grants and a number of other specialized resources for its clients.
 The grant awards assist entrepreneurs or small businesses with obtaining professional services for comprehensive business plan assistance, evaluation of a proposed startup or expansion or other accelerated support purposes.
 Award funding is determined based on the potential for successful achievement of a significant business milestone for client firms.

 The IEN also works with individual companies, women's professional associations, and minority entrepreneurs to start or expand a business and provide support and counseling.
 The network of statewide offices provides information, referral, and procurement assistance, and serves as an information conduit to business resources throughout the state, while advocating work with individual companies and professional associations to find answers to the wide range of questions that arise from business ownership.